quarkiverse/quarkus-datadog-opentracing/README.md

 ## How to setup the extension

-A complete example on how to setup your project for this extension is available here [TODO]
+A complete example on how to setup your project for this extension is [available here](https://github.com/nicolas-vivot/quarkiverse-datadog-opentracing-setup-example)

 Long story short, you will need to include different dependencies depending on what you want to achieve.